-During 2021, the Company awarded 10,000 shares of the Company's common stock at a fair market value price of \$12.62 per share to an employee of the Company.
-The Company awarded 2,500 shares of the Company's stock at a fair market value price of \$12.75 to members of the board of the directors.
-No awards of stock were granted in 2020.
+During 2021, the Company awarded 10,000 shares of the Company's common stock at a fair market value price of \$12.62 per share to an employee of the Company, with immediate vesting.
+The Company awarded 2,500 shares of the Company's stock at a fair market value price of \$12.75 to members of the board of directors, with immediate vesting.